Azure/aad-pod-identity/website/content/en/docs/Demo/java-blob.md

+---
+title: "Spring Boot + Azure Storage + AAD Pod Identity"
-# Spring Boot + Azure Storage + AAD Pod Identity
+linkTitle: "Spring Boot + Azure Storage + AAD Pod Identity"

-This tutorial is based on [this documentation](https://docs.microsoft.com/en-us/azure/developer/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-storage).
+weight: 2
+description: >

-This repository contains sample code and instructions demonstrating how you can access Azure Storage using a user-assigned identity with the aid of AAD Pod Identity from a spring boot application.
+  Sample code and instructions demonstrating how you can access Azure Storage using a user-assigned identity with the aid of AAD Pod Identity from a spring boot application.

-This sample takes a `POST` request and saves it as a text file in an Azure Blob Storage container.
+---

 ## Prerequisites